geodeepak/Seismolive/What's-New-in-ObsPy-1.3.md

 ### Farewell Python2

-ObsPy `1.2.0` will be the last version to support both Python 2 and 3.
-Right after the release all Python 2 compatibility will be removed from `master` branch.
-New features after `1.2.0` will only be released with Python 3 support.
+ObsPy `1.2.0` was be the last version to support both Python 2 and 3.
+New features after `1.3.0` are now only released with Python 3 support.
 Please consider switching all your production code relying on ObsPy to Python 3 as soon as possible.

 ---